KIC/pandas_ml_utils/docs/index.rst

 ===========================================
 I was really sick of converting data frames to numpy arrays back and forth just to try out a simple logistic regression.
-So I have started a pandas ml utilities library where everything should be reachable from the data frame itself.
+So I have started a pandas ml utilities library where everything should be reachable as a function from the DataFrame itself.

 .. toctree::
    :maxdepth: 2